 Our planning degree can be combined with other graduate degrees such as American studies, geography, law, architecture, and public administration.
-A combined Bachelor of Architecture/ Master of Urban Planning (4+1) degree option is also offered.
+An Accelerated Master’s program in Environmental Studies and Urban Planning is also offered.
 Click here for more information.

 8) Lasting networks.

 Small class sizes, dedicated lab space, a mix of domestic and international students, involvement with local chapters of professional organizations (Kansas Chapter of the American Planning Association, Urban Land Institute, and Women’s Transportation Seminar-KC), alumni connections, and strong student organization (the Kansas Association of Planning Students, KAPS) means you can establish lasting networks with professionals, classmates, and other Jayhawk planners.

 9) Living and studying in Lawrence has its benefits.

 Lawrence is advantageously located between the state capital of Topeka and the major metropolitan area of Kansas City.
 Living expenses are low and Lawrence has a thriving downtown.
 Massachusetts Street in Downtown Lawrence is winner of a ‘Great Street’ award by the American Planning Association.
 KU is a beautiful campus.
 The 1904 KU master plan is by George Kessler and Henry Wright, two giants in early U.S. planning history.

 10) You can have a healthy work/life balance.

 Flexible schedules allow many students to take classes two days a week giving time for paid internships or other work and enjoying the activities that KU and Lawrence have to offer.